-5.1.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
-It is recognised that personal mobile phones have the potential to be used inappropriately and therefore Monkfield Park has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.

-For Nursery and Primary Schools - Section 3 - The Safeguarding and Welfare Requirements of the Statutory Framework for the Early Years Foundation Stage
+5.1.1 Our policy on use of mobile phones and other smart devices, cameras and sharing of images is set out in a separate document and is reviewed annually.
+It is recognised that personal mobile phones have the potential to be used inappropriately and therefore Monkfield Park has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers in accordance with Section 3 of The Safeguarding and Welfare Requirements of the Statutory Framework for the Early Years Foundation Stage.